Milanechita/Milanesa/README.md

 ---

 ### 📡 System Status
-I am an independent researcher driven by the challenge of **Binary Instrumentation** and **Kernel-Level Analysis**.
+I am an independent researcher of **Binary Instrumentation** and **Kernel-Level Analysis**.
 My work exists because there´s a guy better than me.

 * **Focus:** Writing code that touches physical memory without the OS knowing.
 * **Philosophy:** "If you can reconstruct the SDK, you own the engine."